Overview of Corporate Governance

 Applying their varied experience and backgrounds, they help to ensure neutrality and effectiveness of auditing by expressing their opinions on execution of duties by Board Members, mainly from the perspectives of expertise in their specialized fields.
-In order to ensure the independence of Outside Corporate Auditors, the Company appoints them from among persons who have never been involved in the Company’s business as either legal advisors or accounting auditors.

 Pursuant to the provisions of its Articles of Incorporation, the Company has entered into individual agreements with all Outside Board Members and Corporate Auditors on limitation of their liability for damages, as stipulated in Paragraph 1 of Article 423 of the Companies Act.
 Under such agreements, the maximum amount of their liability for damages is the minimum amount provided for under law.

 The Company has appointed Grant Thornton Taiyo LLC as its accounting auditor, and has created an environment in which audits can be conducted in a fair and proper manner by providing the auditor with accurate management information.